Brett1981/Dashboard.Api/README.md

   - A layout specification for tiles.
   - Data points (tags or documents) for each tile.
   - A time frame for requesting tile data.
-  - An extensible property bag for all visual properties (future).
+  - An extensible property bag for all visual properties.

 ##### Implementation:

-- ASP.NET Core Web API 2.1.
+- ASP.NET Core Web API 2.2.
 - Entity Framework Core.
 - SQL Serve back-end.
 - Repository pattern for testability.